NErler/EP16_Multiple_Imputation/README.md

 This repo has a [website](https://nerler.github.io/EP16_Multiple_Imputation) where you can find slides and practicals.

-Practicals are available as html documents on this webpage and (will be available soon) as interactive [**learnr**](https://rstudio.github.io/learnr/) tutorials here:
+Practicals are available as html documents on this webpage and as interactive [**learnr**](https://rstudio.github.io/learnr/) tutorials here:

 * [01 - Getting to Know Incomplete Data](https://emcbiostatistics.shinyapps.io/EP16_IncompleteData)